apache/activemq-artemis/docs/user-manual/en/address-model.md

 auto-created queues when they have both 0 consumers and 0 messages.
 Default is `true`.

+`auto-delete-queues-delay`.
+How long to wait (in milliseconds) before deleting auto-created queues after the queue has 0 consumers and 0 messages.
+Default is `0` (delete immediately).
+The broker's `address-queue-scan-period` controls how often (in milliseconds) queues are scanned for potential deletion.
+Use `-1` to disable scanning.
+The default scan value is `30000`.

 `config-delete-queues`.
 How the broker should handle queues deleted on config reload, by delete policy: `OFF` or `FORCE`.
 Default is `OFF`.
 Read more about [configuration reload](config-reload.md).